-My hypnobirthing journey really started I would say as soon as I found out I was pregnant with Eliot, which was May 2016.
-I had already decided that I wanted and needed my birth experience to be different from the fairly awful time I had had with Miles, my first son.
+My Hypnobirthing journey really started I would say as soon as I found out I was pregnant with Eliot.
+I had already decided that I wanted and needed my birth experience to be different from the fairly awful time I had had with my first son.

 I joined an aqua-natal group and I instantly recognised Steph who was an ex-colleague of mine and pregnant with her third baby.
-She told me about her career change to hypnotherapy and when asked, confirmed that yes, she did hypnobirthing as well!
-It was something I wanted to try; Steph was very passionate about it and told me how she had used the techniques whilst giving birth to her two older children.
+She told me about her career change and hypno-birthing sounded like something I wanted to try; she was very passionate about and had used the techniques whilst giving birth to her two older children.

-I completed Steph’s KG hypnobirthing course with my husband Adam over 4 weeks.
-Steph came to our house for the first few and then we travelled to her because she was more pregnant than me!
-We both loved the hypnotherapy and visualisations as well as really having a lot of anatomy explained.
-I was warned that hypnobirthing was likely to mean that labour was faster and to the outsider it may not appear that I was in established labour due to feeling empowered and in control.
+I completed the course with my husband over 4 weeks.
+Steph came to our house for the first couple and then we travelled to her as she was more pregnant than me!
+We both loved the hypnotherapy part and visualisations as well as really having a lot of anatomy explained.
+I was warned that Hypnobirthing was likely to mean that labour was faster and to the outsider it may not appear that I was in established labour due to feeling empowered and in control.
 Although I fully engaged with the course, I still had an inkling that my labour would be long, difficult and painful like the first had been.
-I practised and listened to the hypnosis CDs and kept reminding myself that I could have the birth I wanted.
+I practised and listened to the cds and kept reminding myself that I could have the birth I wanted.

-On the 27th January 2017, I was sitting on the sofa tying my shoe laces when I felt a sort of rumbling, stood up and felt a ‘gush.’
-Quite a shock!
-It should have been my last day at work and it was 6 days before due date!
-So I had a moment… I started crying…about ‘not being ready’ etc. I didn’t go to work but Adam did and he took Miles to my Mum’s.
+So, on the 27th January, I was sitting on the sofa tying my shoe laces and I felt a ‘gush.’
+This was quite a shock as this should have been my last day at work and was 6 days before due date!
+So I had a moment and started crying about ‘not being ready’ etc. So I didn’t go to work but my husband, Adam did and he took Miles to my Mum’s.
 I called the midwives who advised usual protocol about induction after 24 hours of waters breaking and came out to examine me.
 They conducted the examination using Miles’s Peppa Pig torch as they’d forgotten theirs!
 They advised me to relax and that things looked as though they were happening.
 I had a sleep and ate and generally rested.

 Adam came home at 4.30pm having told work he wouldn’t be in for two weeks.
-We had decided after much discussion, as still nothing much was happening to leave Miles with Mum overnight.
-By this point I had had the odd surge (contraction) but nothing to speak of.
-I sent Adam to the chip shop at about 6pm because I felt like being alone.
-He was only gone around 15 minutes.
-But things started to happen and by the time he came back my surges were strong and close together.
-I listened to Steph’s hypno cd and kept moving and breathing.
+We had decided after much discussion, as still nothing much was happening to leave our toddler with Mum overnight.
+By this point I had had the odd contraction but nothing to speak of.
+Adam went to the chip shop at about 6pm and was gone around 15 minutes.
+Things started happening while he was gone and by the time he came back, surges were strong and close together.
+I listened to Steph’s relaxation cd and kept moving and breathing.

 At 7pm I told Adam I wasn’t coping with the pain and felt like pushing.
-I went into the lounge, then promptly left, fearing I might wreck the carpet.
-I instead went to the downstairs loo and took my trousers off so I think my instincts were telling me that birth was close.
-In hindsight we should have stayed at home but despite it being covered in Steph’s course, having a home birth wasn’t something either of us had talked about – because we didn’t particularly want it…So the obvious thing seemed to be to get in the car and go to the hospital!
+I went into the downstairs loo and took my trousers off so I think my instincts realised that birth was close.
+With hindsight we should have stayed at home but having a home birth wasn’t something either of us had talked about or particularly wanted so the obvious thing seemed to be to get in the car and go to the hospital.

-Adam picked up Eliot & handed him to me.
-He got a blanket from the boot and then dialled 999 for an ambulance.
-The first responder was there within 4 minutes and then a big ambulance arrived.
-Adam cut the cord in the ambulance after a good 30 minutes so Eliot benefitted from all the cord blood.
-I was even able to breastfeed straight away in the ambulance.
-We were taken to the Hospital to be checked out.
+I turned around and Adam passed Eliot to me.
+He got a blanket from the boot and we dialled 999 for an ambulance.
+The first responder was there within 4 minutes and then an ambulance arrived.
+Adam cut the cord in the ambulance after a good 30 mins so Eliot benefitted from a delayed cord clamping.
+I was able to breastfeed straight away in the ambulance.
+We were taken to the JR to be checked over.